-A pool pump motor could fail before the variable speed DPPP needs to be replaced.
-The concern is whether an unknowing homeowner or contractor might replace it with a single-speed replacement motor, which would negate the benefits of the variable speed pump.
+A pool pump motor is just one component of a DPPP.
+As a part of a system, the motor could fail before the variable speed DPPP needs to be replaced.
+It is possible an unknowing homeowner or contractor might replace it with a single-speed replacement motor.
+Placing a single-speed motor inside a variable speed pump would negate the benefits of the variable speed pump.

 Impacts to Homeowners and Distributors

-In July 2021, new pool installations and replacement DPPP will require a variable speed pump and motor.
-According to the DOE, variable speed pumps can reduce energy usage by about 70 percent relative to single-speed pumps by operating at a lower speed when the pump is circulating and filtering water.
-While the variable speed pumps may have a higher initial cost, its energy efficient operation will provide payback.
-The DOE estimates average life-cycle cost savings for owners of in-ground pools of $2,140 with a payback of less than one year.
+There are benefits for pool owners and the environment.
+While variable speed pumps may have a higher initial cost, the will save money in the long run.
+The energy-efficient operation of variable speed motors will provide payback.
+DOE estimates average life-cycle cost savings for owners of in-ground pools of $2,140 with a payback of less than one year.

-When the new regulation takes effect in July 2021, manufacturers will be transitioning and selling based on the new regulations, but existing inventory of non-compliant pumps are still permitted to be sold and installed.
-Replacement variable speed motor legislation is still pending and is discussed in detail below.
+When the regulation took effect, existing inventory of non-compliant pumps were still permitted to be sold and installed.
+Replacement variable speed motor rules are still pending and discussed below.

-The next step is for the DOE to adopt the stakeholder recommendations and issue a Direct Final Rule.
-Enacting this legislation would effectively close the replacement motor “loophole”.
-This would set a prescriptive standard that all pool pump motors on the market must meet, regardless of whether they are being sold with a new pool pump or as a replacement.
-The anticipated DOE “Motor Rule” is likely to be effective in 2022, however the effective date is uncertain.
-This approach ensures that customers will benefit from the variable speed motor technology that is projected in the upcoming 2021 pool pump standard.
+The next step is for the DOE to adopt stakeholder recommendations and issue a Direct Final Rule.
+Enacting this legislation would effectively close the replacement motor loophole.
+This would set a prescriptive standard that all pool pump motors on the market must meet.
+And it would be effective regardless of whether the motor is sold with a new pool pump or as a replacement.
+The anticipated DOE “Motor Rule” is likely to be adopted in 2022.
+However, the effective date is uncertain.

 California Energy Commission (CEC)